 Translated by Ralph Lerner

-An indispensable primary source in medieval political philosophy is presented here in a fully annotated translation of Averroes' discussion of the Republic.
-Averroes' book played a major role in both the transmission and the adaptation of the Platonic tradition in the West.
+An indispensable primary source in medieval political philosophy is presented here in a fully annotated translation of the celebrated discussion of the Republic by the twelfth-century Andalusian Muslim philosopher, Abu'l-Walid Muhammad Ibn Ahmad Ibn Rushd, also know by his his Latinized name, Averroes.
+This work played a major role in both the transmission and the adaptation of the Platonic tradition in the West.
 In a closely argued critical introduction, Ralph Lerner addresses several of the most important problems raised by the work.